josephluck/helix/docs/Models/Reusing-Model-Logic.md

 }
 ```

 So this may looks super complex as we're passing this `F` generic all over the place, however the power we get here is huge.
-For example, if I create a form model with the `F` defined as follows:
+For example, if we create a form model with the `F` defined as follows:

 ```typescript
 interface Fields {